dallenpyrah/dallenpyrah/README.md

 I've always had a infatuation for technology and have a desire to aid with the advancement of technology with hopes it will change peoples lives.
 I am a very persistent and driven fullstack developer who's main love is frontend work.
 I am constantly imagining ways that will improve the future which results in my desire for learning how things work and finding ways to improve upon it.
 After trying a variety of different avenues out I decided to try software development and it has been the perfect fit, it allows me to be creative while still doing something I love.

-- 🌱 I’m currently learning fullstack web development at Codeworks in Boise, Idaho.
+- 🌱 I'm currently learning how to build applications with react and looking for a job.
 - 	:man_technologist: Tech Stack: C# .NET Core, MySQL, Vue.js, Node.js, Javascript, CSS/Bootstrap, HTML, Web API's, Mongo.db
 - 	:books: Interested in learning: React, Tensorflow, Swift, Tailwind.css, and many others.
 ### How to reach out to me...